 As part of the course you will carry out physiological and biomechanical assessments of athletes and interpret the data so as to monitor and tailor training interventions.
 You will also develop research skills through both a critical review of literature and the undertaking of laboratory or field-based investigations.

 The programme can be studied over one year full-time or part-time over two or three years.
 Lectures take be pre-recorded and online, with attendance on campus occurring during the first Wednesday of every month from 10.00am to 5.00pm, to go through laboratory and practical content.

 This module will provide you with a detailed understanding of the physiological and biomechanical principles that govern effective strength and conditioning training.
 Topics covered include strength and power development, monitoring training load and periodization.
 You will also learn how to analyse fitness testing data to reveal important trends in performance that can be fed back to coaches and athletes.

 This module develops your practical skills essential to designing, delivering and monitoring strength and condition programmes.
 This includes coaching and technique demonstration across strength and power exercises, and speed, agility and plyometric training.
 This is preceded by analysing fundamental moving skills for muscle imbalances and providing corrective exercise solutions.
 Finally, this module facilitates you through the certification requirements of the UKSCA, NSCA and National Academy of Sports Medicine (NASM).

-This module focuses on data analysis centered on the monitoring of training variables and fitness testing scores, used to provide coaches with a quantitative overview of programme quality.
+This module focuses on data analysis centred on the monitoring of training variables and fitness testing scores, used to provide coaches with a quantitative overview of programme quality.

 If you are not already working in sport and fitness, then use our links within professional rugby, football and cricket for example, to gain some valuable experience and start designing and delivering training programmes for athletes.